LieberInstitute/SPEAQeasy/README.md

 be updated, the dockerfiles will become less likely to build successfully.
 In this case its much easier to simply run make pull in the dockerfiles directory to pull the current working version of each image.

-### Run with SGE ###

-For scalability, this pipeline uses the executor component from Nextflow, as described [here](https://www.nextflow.io/docs/latest/executor.html); especifically, we use the [SGE](https://www.nextflow.io/docs/latest/executor.html#sge) integration capabilities to manage process distribution and computational resources.

-The _conf/sge.config_ and _conf/sge_large.config_ must be properly configured before launching SGE runs.
-Said configuration files define variables regarding queue, parallelization environments and resources requested by every process in the pipeline.
-This allows the fine tunning of resource consumption.

 ### Authors ###